University of Galway Students' Union: History

-The first form of student representation in what is now University of Galway was the foundation of a Student Representation Council (SRC) in December of 1911, with B.A Cusack elected as their first President.
+The first form of student representation in what is now University of Galway was the foundation of a Student Representation Council (SRC) in December of 1911, with Bryan Cusack elected as their first President.
 In 1913, the auditor of the College's Literary and Debating Society, Conor O'Malley, noted that the SRC had 'never gone beyond the stage of paper'.
 O'Malley would go on to call upon the alumni and students to establish a 'Union', which at this stage referred to a student building, rather than an organisation, with this style of Student Union building being pioneered by Queen's on the island of Ireland.
 The council was firmly established by the mid-1920s, and in the 1960s was formally developed into the university's Students' Union, then known as Comhairle Teachta na Mac Léinn.

 Restructured in 1964 into the Students' Union (although retaining the Irish Comhairle Teacha na Mac Léinn until later years), the function of the union as per the constitution is "to represent its members and promote, defend and vindicate the rights of its members at all levels of society".
 Key events from the union's past include: